 Davies is no stranger to the production side of things himself, having worked on Unkle Bob’s debut album, Sugar & Spite, in 2006.
 “I think that the record that I made with them was an amazing record actually – I listened to it the other day and I thought what a beautiful, beautiful album that is.
 It’s got such a beautiful tone to it, I would love to work with Rick [Webster, Unkle Bob frontman] again, he’s a great songwriter.”

-Whilst he has no plans to get involved with any more production work for now, (“at the moment, my concerns are trying to help make what we’re doing work as well as possible… defying the odds a little bit!”, he says), but Davies does make time for some extra-curricular activities beyond James.
+Whilst he has no plans to get involved with any more production work for now, (“at the moment, my concerns are trying to help make what we’re doing work as well as possible… defying the odds a little bit!”), but Davies does make time for some extra-curricular activities beyond James.

 Recently, he’s been writing music with his son and daughter, and they’re beginning to think that they’ve “maybe got enough now to make something coherent.”
-Although his daughter is “only 11”, he says, “she’s very good at jamming, improvising along with stuff”, owing to “the culture she was brought up in really, with us”.
+Although his daughter is only 11, "she’s very good at jamming, improvising along with stuff”, owing to “the culture she was brought up in really, with us”.
 James’ music spawns from improvised jamming sessions (their 1994 experimental album, Wah Wah, captures these on record, having been mixed by producer Brian Eno).

 As for work that has already been released - James’ last album, 2016’s Girl at the End of the World, narrowly missed knocking Adele’s 25 off the top spot.
 In fact, it was the fourth time the band had had an album peak at number two – along with 1991’s Gold Mother, 1992’s Seven, and 1999’s Millionaires.
 That’s not to mention the incident - infamous amongst James fans - of their best known single, ‘Sit Down’, being beaten to number one by Chesney Hawkes’ ‘The One and Only’.